My research focuses on the history of migration, race, and humanitarianism between Europe and Africa in the twentieth century.

-I am currently at work on a first book project called Migration after Empire: African Diasporas in West Germany.
-Focusing on migrants from Nigeria, Ghana, and Ethiopia, the book investigates the formation of new African diasporas in postwar West Germany — like in Hamburg, which, by the 1980s, had become home to Europe's second largest Ghanaian community after London and was the birthplace of Burger Highlife, an innovative, genre-bending synthesis of European disco and West African highlife.
-My book explores a range of themes — from music, food culture, and the arts to feminist literature, student activism, and religious practice.
-It considers different kinds of mobility and belonging — flight and emigration, immigration and asylum, residency and citizenship, return migration and deportation.
-And it examines evolving ideas about race, culture, family, and community across successive generations of migrants and citizens.
+I am currently at work on a first book project called Migration after Empire: African Diasporas in West Germany, 1950–90.
+Focusing on migrants from Nigeria, Ghana, and Ethiopia, the book covers a range of themes — from music, food culture, and the arts to feminist literature, student activism, and religious practice.
+And it pays special attention to urban culture and social life in larger cities like Hamburg, which, by the 1980s, was home to Europe's second largest Ghanaian community after London and was the birthplace of Burger Highlife, an innovative, genre-bending synthesis of European disco and West African highlife.

 I have several forthcoming publications and works-in-progress: a book chapter about refugees and antiracism in 1980s West Germany; a book chapter on African migrants and Holocaust memory; and an article, based on my dissertation, about child refugees and international humanitarian aid in 1960s West and Central Africa.